Fusion products of twisted modules in permutation orbifolds: Introduction

 On the other hand, to carry out this plan we shall need the associativity of the tensor product for twisted modules.
 Let $V$ be a regular and self-dual vertex operator algebra of CFT type and let $G$ be a finite abelian automorphism group of $V.$ For any $g$-twisted $V$-module $M$ and $h$-twisted $V$-module $N$ with $g,h\in G$, we establish that a tensor product of $M$ and $N$ exists and the tensor product functor is associative.

 This result is achieved by using a theorem of \cite{KO} and \cite{CKM} and a theorem of \cite{H}, where our approach is essentially the same as that in \cite{CKM}.
 First, it was proved in \cite{CM,M2} that $V^{G}$ is also a regular and self-dual vertex operator algebra of CFT type.
 Then by \cite{H}, the $V^{G}$-module category ${\cal C}_{V^{G}}$ is a modular tensor category.
 On the other hand, a fusion category ${\rm Rep}(V)$ was introduced in \cite{KO} and \cite{CKM} as a subcategory of ${\cal C}_{V^{G}}$.
 This in particular implies that the tensor product functor for ${\rm Rep}(V)$ is associative.
 It turns out that for any finite order automorphism $g$ of $V,$ a $g$-twisted $V$-module is an object in ${\rm Rep}(V).$ Then it is shown that the tensor product of two twisted modules in the sense of \cite{Xu} and \cite{DLM1} exists and is equivalent to the tensor product in the category ${\rm Rep}(V).$ Consequently, we obtain the existence and the associativity of the tensor product in the sense of \cite{Xu} and \cite{DLM1}.
+One can easily check Theorem A holds for intertwining operators with logarithm functions with the same proof.

 The following is the second main theorem of this paper:

 \begin{CPMB} Let $V$ be a regular and self-dual vertex operator algebra of CFT type, and let $M_{1},...,M_{k},N$ be $V$-modules.
 Let $\sigma$ be a $k$-cycle permutation.
 Then